-We are pleased to share recent work from the firs prize recipient of the Mightex Annual Research Award, 2021, Jayant Rai.
-Jay spoke with Mightex Applications Scientist Dr Catherine Thomas about his doctoral work investigating intracellular signalling pathways involved in hippocampus-dependent memory.
+We are pleased to share recent work from the first prize recipient of the Mightex Annual Research Award, 2021, Jayant Rai.
+Jay spoke with Mightex Applications Scientist Dr Catherine Thomas about his doctoral work using the OASIS Implant to investigate intracellular signalling pathways involved in hippocampus-dependent memory.

 PhD Candidate, University of Toronto, Canada

 Jay is a 4th year PhD student in the Department of Molecular Genetics at the University of Toronto.
 He is co-supervised by Dr. Kenichi Okamoto and Dr. Mei Zhen.
 Jay recently received the first prize in our Mightex Annual Research Excellence Award for the research outlined above.
 We look forward to continuing to support Jay’s research in the future!

 Memories that involve our personal experience of events, including what has happened as well as when and where these events occurred, is called episodic memory.
 Episodic memory relies upon interaction between a network of cortical regions that ultimately relies upon the intact functioning of the hippocampus (Davachi, 2006; Dickerson and Eichenbaum, 2010).
 Our understanding of the exact processing occurring in the hippocampus during encoding of memories is not fully elucidated.
 We know that changes in connection strengths between neurons, via synaptic structural plasticity processes such as long-term potentiation (LTP) and long-term depression (LTD), are crucial to the lasting formation of memories and influence future neuronal activity.
 The intracellular signalling pathways involved in LTP and LTD are complex and require further examination.